GianniBortoloBossini/100daysofcode_dotnet20thanniversary/02/README.md

 TADAA!!
 Script executed succesfully!

-But there's another simpler way to execute an F# script:
+But there's another simplier way to execute an F# script:
 - open VS Code or Visual Studio, as you prefer
 - copy the code above
 - select all lines